-The initial filter criteria (subset of the profile) has already been downloaded from the HSS and is stored locally at the S-CSCF, as specified in 3GPP TS 24.228 [4], and 3GPP TS 24.229 [5].
+The initial filter criteria (subset of the profile) has already been downloaded from the HSS and is stored locally at the S-CSCF, and 3GPP TS 24.229 [5].

 When such a session request comes in, the S-CSCF shall first check whether this is an originating request or a terminating request in order to perform the matching procedure with SPTs within initial filter criteria.
 This clause describes the requirements for the S-CSCF when this request is a mobile originating request.
 So, if this request is a mobile originating request, the S-CSCF shall: